ss2552/Guide_3DS/_pages/en_US/installing-boot9strap-(fredtool-legacy).md

 {% capture technical_info %}
 <summary><em>Technical Details (optional)</em></summary>

-This method of using Seedminer for further exploitation uses your `movable.sed` file to decrypt any DSiWare title for the purposes of injecting an exploitable DSiWare title into the DS Internet Settings application.
+To dump system DSiWare, we exploit a flaw in the DSiWare Data Management window of the Settings application.

+To accomplish this, we use your system's encryption key (movable.sed) to build a DSiWare backup that exploits the system to dump the DSi Internet Settings application to the SD root.

+Once we have a DSiWare backup, we can inject it into the DS Internet Settings application.

 This is a currently working implementation of the "FIRM partitions known-plaintext" exploit detailed [here](https://www.3dbrew.org/wiki/3DS_System_Flaws).